 - Conclude your speech with a toast to the couple.
 Traditionally it was to the ‘health and happiness of the bride and groom’ but these days people welcome something a bit different.
 Try to reflect the personality of the newlyweds and the theme of your speech.

-- Talking of which, avoid suggesting you’ve contributed to the cost of the wedding even if it’s meant only in gest!
+- Avoid suggesting you’ve contributed to the cost of the wedding even if it’s meant only in gest!
 A gentleman should never tell (even if everyone already knows).

 Groom Wedding Speech Etiquette